View§

 new View(subject: *, options: Object): View

-s have some particular, singular subject
+All Views have some particular, singular subject which they represent.
+This

 subject is always taken as the first argument to the View constructor.
 The subject

-is always saved off as an instance property, at this.subject
+is always saved off as an instance property, at this.subject.

-class property declared, the behavior
+If the View class has a viewModelClass class property declared, the behavior

 is slightly different.